jgomezdans/prosail/README.md

 ## Description

-This repository contains the Python bindings to the PROSPECT and SAIL leaf and canopy reflectance models.
-The code is written in FORTRAN.
-The original fortran code was downloaded from [Jussieu](http://teledetection.ipgp.jussieu.fr/prosail/).
+This repository contains the Python bindings to the PROSPECT and SAIL leaf and canopy reflectance models, respectively.
+Both models have been rewritten and coupled in Python, with some changes to improve on efficiency.
+The bindings implement the following models:

+* **PROSPECT**: versions 5 and D. Flexibility to add/modify leaf absorption profiles.
+* **SAIL**: FourSAIL version.
+The thermal extension of the model is also implemented, although this hasn't been widely tested.
+* Simple Lambertian soil reflectance model

+I have used as a benchmark the codes available from [Jussieu](http://teledetection.ipgp.jussieu.fr/prosail/).

-I only added a function to simplify writing the wrappers, and you should go to that page to get newer versions of the code.
-A recent review of the use of both models is availabe in [this paper](http://webdocs.dow.wur.nl/internet/grs/Workshops/Environmental_Applications_Imaging_Spectroscopy/12_Jacquemoud_Prospect/IEEE_Jacquemoud_PROSPECT.pdf)_.
+A recent(ish) review on the use of both RT models is availabe in [this paper](http://webdocs.dow.wur.nl/internet/grs/Workshops/Environmental_Applications_Imaging_Spectroscopy/12_Jacquemoud_Prospect/IEEE_Jacquemoud_PROSPECT.pdf)_.